-Strindheim skole from Norway completed the questionnaire developed by the BE+ project.
+Ebba from Nacka Sweden completed the questionnaire developed by the BE+ project.

-Below you can find an individualised feedback for Strindheim skole which provides indications about the quality of the international work done in your school.
+Below you can find an individualised feedback for Ebba which provides indications about the quality of the international work done in your school.

-The TOTAL SCORE for Strindheim skole is 48 points out of 100!
+The TOTAL SCORE for Ebba is 45 points out of 100!

 Sufficient Capacity of the school to act internationally , this means that there is an adequate or good basis on which to work on but there are still areas of improvement in the international work.

 International work is carried out on a regularly basis in the school, but it not yet fully recognised as an ordinary activity of the school.
 The school is fully aligned to the objectives of the local school authority when it comes to international work.
-The school knows that an international strategy of the municipality exists but is not aware of its details.
+The school should increase the knowledge about the international strategy of the municipality.

 This means that the capacity of the school of planning and setting priorities in its international work is not yet sufficiently developed.